brewski/parallel_enum/README.md

 # ParallelEnum

-Parallel enum is a very simple library for enumerating Enumerables on multiple threads.
+Parallel enum is a very simple library for processing Enumerables on multiple threads.

 ## Installation